What Happens When You Merge LinkedIn Accounts: Can I Have Two Profiles?

 You may have heard that you can´t have two LinkedIn profiles.
-But is this really true?
+But is this really true, especially when dealing with duplicate LinkedIn accounts?

 And if it is, how can you merge your Linkedin accounts so that you only have one profile?